PrismarineJS/mineflayer/docs/FAQ.md

 This Frequently Asked Question document is meant to help people for the most common things.

+### I get an error when trying to login with a microsoft account.

+Make sure the email you entered into the username option in createBot can be used to login to `minecraft.net` using the 'Login with Microsoft' button.
+Make sure you have the option `auth: 'microsoft'` in your createBot options.

+When you get an error that says something about invalid credentials or 'Does this account own Minecraft?' try removing the password field in the `createBot` options and try again.

 ### How to hide errors ?

 Use `hideErrors: true` in createBot options